 Yes.
-If a person feels aggrieved by the board's determination of necessity or revision of boundaries, he/she may institute an action in circuit court within 10 days after the determination by the Board.
-MCL 280.72a or 280.197(7).
+If a person feels aggrieved by the board's determination of necessity, he/she may institute an action in circuit court within 10 days after the determination by the Board.
+MCL 280.72a.

 How can I get more information?